dlofran2/lufthansa-node-server/README.md

-# lufthansa-node-server
+# Lufthansa Node Server

-Node proxy API to the Lufthansa Open API
+Node proxy API to the Lufthansa Open API to learn and understand the api before starting work on a React project